Gibbs measures for foliated bundles with negatively curved leaves: Introduction

 In Section \ref{sgeneralities}, we give some tools that will be useful in the whole paper.
 In Section \ref{sgibbsharmonicbundles}, we define Gibbs measures for the foliated geodesic flow as well as the notion of $F$-harmonic measures for foliated bundles with negatively curved leaves.
 There we describe a canonical bijective correspondence between the two objects.
 In Section \ref{suniqueness} we discuss the uniqueness of these objects in the context of $\C\PP^1$-bundles and we prove in particular Theorem \ref{tripleuniquegibbs}.
-In Sections \ref{slargeballs} and \ref{sequidistribution}, we give some properties of $F$-harmonic measures in the context of foliated $\C\PP^1$-bundles with no transverse invariant measures: we prove that they are obtained as limits of averaging sequences and that their conditional measures on the fibers are limits of weighted counting measures.
+We also prove Theorem \ref{disintegrationfharmonic} which gives the desciption of conditional measures of the unique $F$-harmonic measure in the fibers of $\Pi:M\to B$.
+In Sections \ref{slargeballs} and \ref{sequidistribution}, we give some properties of $F$-harmonic measures in the context of foliated $\C\PP^1$-bundles with no transverse invariant measures.
+We prove, Theorem \ref{limitlargeballs}, that they are obtained as limits of averaging sequences and, Theorem \ref{countingmeasures}, that their conditional measures on the fibers are limits of weighted counting measures.
 In Section \ref{sfuchsianquasifuchsian}, we treat the examples of fuchsian and quasifuchsian representations and we finish the proof of Theorem \ref{tripleuniqueergodicity}.
-Finally, in the appendix \ref{sectionappendix} we give a proof of a folklore result about ergodic measures for projective cocycles with simple Lyapunov spectra.